planetoidal/stellarium/stars/default/proper-motion-pr.md

   </tr>
 </table>

-The results in the **New** column show that many of the errors in the current version are greatly reduced.
+The results in the **New** column show that the errors for four of the stars (Acrux, Dubhe, Thuban, and Vega) have been reduced to insignificance, even as far back as 10,000 BC.
+The errors for Arcturus, Sirius, and Toliman have been reduced (significantly, in the case of Toliman) but are still unacceptable at 10,000 BC, according to DL&O's criteria.
+Of course, Rigel, the low-proper-motion star, shows insignificant errors in both the **Cur** and **New** columns.